 Too much of mainstream presented youth from a parent’s point of view, as though hall monitors were producing entertainment for truant officers.
 Rebel Without a Cause might at least have recognized rock and roll as recent phenomenon, or forthcoming one, but did hidebound Hollywood know or care to acknowledge something still below ground?
 Rebel was heavily scored, effectively by Leonard Rosenman, this accompany to move Mom or Dad, classy crutch to dramatics heavy if not ponderously so (again, great music ... get the soundtrack CD with East of Eden).
 Of Blackboard Jungle, never mind.
 Anyone seeking reunion with bullies from school could get fill-up here, and lots evidently did, according to lush rentals.
 What was wanted, consciously so or not, was trash served same as Goobers from the snack counter or frankfurters at the drive-in, whips with which to antagonize parents who wondered what kids were coming to who'd enjoy these.
 Youth as worsening problem was fed too by discordant music they liked, rock and rolling a blight seeming to have landed all of a sudden.
 That wasn’t the case if one paid attention since wartime to styles merging toward a new but not really radical sound.
 Kids had been swing mad, dance mad, long before this, better behaved movies aimed toward them and their tribal habits.
 Universal in the early to mid-forties mass-produced teen musicals a world removed from what would come later from AIP and lowdown elsewhere.
 Gloria Jean, Donald O’ Connor, and Susanna Foster, let alone mass known as the Jivin’ Jacks and Jills, would seem alien had they dropped upon 1957 viewership, which by '57 they did, if only as oldies on television.
 I looked at, much enjoyed Mister Big (1943), and wondered how a culture embraced this, then devolved within a decade to something called Shake, Rattle, and Roll.
 Dance as art and spectacle had departed scenes, no more backflipping, lindy-hopping, jitterbugging … pleasure to share as grown-ups in fair enough shape could and often did manage such athletics too.

 A lot of boys still boys came back from the war, aged in wood that was combat.
 They’d express a rebel spirit by dressing more casual than Dad, keeping on flight jackets or leather of whatever military issue to tinker with racer cars and two-wheel hogs.
 They also brooded and dealt with trauma left over from service, elders less quick to judge for what such seasoned men had been through.
 Good sampling via film was Guy Madison in Till the End of Time.
 Both he and Harold Russell in The Best Years of Our Lives return to boyhood bedrooms where pennants still hang and football trophies adorn dresser tables.
-Neither boy-suddenly-man will be the same again, even though being barely twenty in many instances, few to call them delinquent, not where debt of America’s freedom was payable so clearly to them.
+Neither boy-suddenly-man will be the same again, even though being barely twenty in many instances, few to call them delinquent, not where debt for America’s freedom was payable so clearly to them.
 More complicated of vets went noirish route, in movies at least, while real life was more at Guy Madison speed, and for many who adjusted OK, at least on surface, speed was essence and expressed on dirt tracks and in garages where aggression could find at least superficially safe outlet.
 John Ireland has wheels to convey a restless spirit in The Fast and the Furious.
 Mickey Rooney drove fast, won trophies, and was sucked into a bank job by a wrongest dame in Drive a Crooked Road, a car culture beaut that didn’t need rock or roll or protest mechanisms to show change already here by 1954 when that film was released.
 Grown men gone wrong over ten or so years after peace could be attributed to what war had wrought, so in many instances at least, sympathy might attach.
 Offspring entering adolescence however was seen more as spoiled lot untested by service to country, hard times before their time, life lessons to guard against what now seemed bad behavior minus explanation or excuse.

 Rebel Without a Cause

 was titled to a T, seen by some as license to whine, teens a threat to hard-won prosperity their parents would gladly share if only snarly brats would shut up and enjoy postwar bounty.
-Delinquents where age accurate were the more disturbing, Sal Mineo as Rebel’s crybaby a mystery no parent could divine, while overage bad “boy” Lee Marvin in The Wild One was comedic more than menacing, Marvin himself having been shot up on atolls approaching Japan and better put to grown-up criminal activity in The Big Heat.
-Sometimes it seemed Hollywood didn’t fully understand what a teenager was, other than stair-step down from Mom and Dad as family entering a cinema as families, way of life and living about to dead end.
+Delinquents where age accurate were the more disturbing, Sal Mineo as Rebel’s crybaby a mystery no parent could divine, while overage bad “boy” Lee Marvin in The Wild One was comedic more than menacing, Marvin himself having been shot up on atolls approaching Japan and better put to grown-up criminality in The Big Heat.
+Sometimes it seemed Hollywood didn’t fully understand what a teenager was, other than stair-step down from Mom, Dad, family entering a cinema as families, way of life and living about to dead end.
 Here was reality junk merchants understood and exploited.
-It wasn’t for Mom, Dad, Brood to enjoy movies or music together.
-Lose these in terms of group attendance, said vet biz observers, and trouble if not downfall of culture would ensue.
+It wasn’t for homespun brood to enjoy movies or music together.
+Lose these in terms of attendance, said vet biz observers, and trouble if not downfall of culture would ensue.
 “Mainstream” as desired state would be challenged on multi-fronts, this a threat to parents who couldn’t understand what had happened over seeming overnight, more so warning to an amusement industry termite infested, a broad and deep underground poised to scratch itchy kids with sound and furies no supplier with conscience would attach corporate name to, until it became a matter of doing just that to survive.
 What seemed nature’s noise by way of music came slow and innocently as music styles converged to make what would be called rock and roll, or by cruder name, “rockabilly,” which was what rock and roll eventually separated itself from in order to be mass consumed.
 That mass would be tapped only through offices of mainstream manufacture, distributors that could get songs played and records distributed, not just in single cities or states even, but everywhere and all at once.
 Rockabilly would never cross such moat because large concerns would not permit it, all of like conviction that music must be controlled from the top down to be received by broadest of a US marketplace.

 Rockabilly was just too scattered and strange to be acceptable.
 Most of what issued was from independent labels not likely to exist by same time a following year.
 They’d have less longevity than pterodactyls, but fresh wind blew through their sails, no corporate dictates to slow them or societal constructs to obey.
 Record producing was also font of opportunity, for near anyone could swing at it.
 A Lion’s Club member in your hometown that ran a furniture store might also be a music mogul … well at least a marginal mogul.
 Risk lay in recording and pressing platters, 500 to a thousand depending on plank you chose to walk and hope you’d not fall off.
 Faith in product came of instinct, yours and nobody else’s.
 Small businessmen produced from way back, jazz tunes captured in the twenties thanks to individuals who saw the coming trend and so rolled dice.
 A kid could walk off a street and get himself recorded and on local radio within a matter of weeks, days if he/she was lucky.
 Elvis got a break like this, others by hundreds following suit.
 Music makers could pursue their dream and independent impulse to at least regional success, the country still sectioned so that what did nothing in Detroit might rock solid in Milwaukee, difference often D. J’s pushing the platter or teens in one berg bopping contrary to counterparts in another.
 Rockabilly as synthesis of many styles meant no adhere to formula, however you’d define that in such wide-open time and circumstance.
 So much was so original that you knew it couldn’t last, not after big sharks sniffed gold in what they called kid stuff, but hold, kids now had money to fold.
 Rockabilly got its big lick through a second half of fifties busy with music vogues of every sort, adherents of each calling this or those years their “Golden Age.”
 Most have it easier just calling time they grew up a worthiest of all times (don't we all?), never mind what’s older and nix the new.
 Greenbriar gravitating to old could wish to have been there for initial burst of rockabilly and scratchy discs, scratchier voices, coming over radios, transistor or otherwise.